 Playing on a community or school sports team is a great way for teens to stay in shape and learn teamwork.
 That's probably why more than 38 million American children and teenagers play at least one sport.

 No matter which sport your teen plays -- whether it's soccer, football, baseball, track, or martial arts -- there's always a risk of getting hurt.
-The casualties of teen sports can range from minor sprained ankles and repetitive strains, to more serious conditions like heat stroke or exercise-induced asthma.
+The casualties of teen sports can range from minor sprained ankles and repetitive strains, to more serious conditions like heat stroke or concussion.
 Some kids have serious allergic reactions to bees and other stinging insects found around playing fields.

 To avoid getting hurt or sick on the field, court, and track, teens need to be prepared.
 That preparation starts with seeing a health care provider for a sports physical to make sure their bodies are ready for the season ahead and that there isn’t a family history or past medical history that requires further attention.